protegeproject/swrlapi/README.md

 #### Getting Started

 The following examples can be used to quickly get started with the API.
+A sample SWRLAPI-based project can also be found [here](https://github.com/protegeproject/swrlapi-example).

-First, either download the latest JAR from the [project's GitHub Release area](https://github.com/protegeproject/swrlapi/releases) or use your favourite dependency management tool to download it from Maven Central.
-Its dependency information can be found here:
+The library's dependency information can be found here:

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/edu.stanford.swrl/swrlapi/badge.svg)](https://maven-badges.herokuapp.com/maven-central/edu.stanford.swrl/swrlapi)